covcom/205CDE/19_20_Flask_SQLite/README.md

 ### Bootstrap forms

 Obviously pure HTML forms work, but as you can see it doesn't look very nice.
-Using the Bootstrap
+Using the Flask-Bootstrap extension we can take advantage of existing CSS rules in Bootstrap.

 ### Forms using WTF